Eigenbaukombinat/etherpad2codimd/README.md

-# Script to migrate a pad from etherpad to codimd, preserving its speaking name in the URL.
+# Script to migrate a pad from etherpad-lite to codimd, preserving its speaking name in the URL.

 | WARNING: This is currently untested as we have not yet installed our codimd instance! |
 | --- |